matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker.md

 ## Web first

-_“You should create an app for that!”_ said my wife when I was telling her about this idea.
+_"You should create an app for that!"_ said my wife when I was telling her about this idea.
 It’s a fair assumption in today’s smartphone-driven digital world, but not one I subscribe to.
 For something as lightweight as this that doesn’t need an OS native app, it’s a big overhead for a developer.
 It’s more complex to write and slower to deploy/release.
 The user has to find the app on a marketplace, install it and take up valuable storage space otherwise used for photos of their kids/cats/lunch.

 I’ve taken a mobile-first approach to the design of [Mash Time Tracker](https://time-tracker.mashsoftware.com/), so it looks great and works well on all sizes of device.
 But more importantly, I’ve adopted a web-first approach that treats the browser as a first-class citizen and not a fallback option.
 That’s _any_ browser on pretty much _any_ device by the way, not just Android or iOS.